Ttibsi/iris/milestones.md

     * [ ] If `expandtab` is false, have a way of calculating the logical and visual positions of the cursor separately for vertical movement and char insertion
-* [x] Handle undo/redo as two stacks of Actions, and a system to know how to perform the opposite of the action
-    * [x] Mark the buffer as modified and update quitting logic as appropriate
 * [ ] Handle viewing files you don't have access rights to edit as readonly
 * [ ] Highlight trailing whitespace at the end of a line and delete on save
 * [ ] Open a second file in a split